 Raiders Learn to Play

-The Reston Raiders Learn to Play (LTP) program is offered to all children ages 4 – 10 years old (2014-2020 birth years).
-The program is based on the USA Hockey American Development Model philosophy and is intended to teach players the fundamentals of the game in a fun and supportive competitive environment.
+The Reston Raiders Learn to Play (LTP) program is offered to all children ages 4–10 years old (2015-2021 birth years).
+The program is based on the USA Hockey American Development Model philosophy and is intended to teach players the fundamentals of the game in a fun, supportive & competitive environment.
 The program will be led by USA Hockey Certified coaches from the Reston Raiders Hockey Club and supported by parent volunteer coaches.

 This program is designed for children with little to no experience with ice skating or playing organized ice hockey.
 It is intended as a prerequisite for those who wish to join the Raiders Recreational House League Program and/or our Travel Program.